barseghyanartur/django-fobi/docs/index.rst

 Make changes to an existing theme
 ---------------------------------
-As said above, making your own theme from scratch could be costy.
+As said above, making your own theme from scratch could be costly.
 Instead, you can override/reuse an existing one and change it to your needs with minimal efforts.
 See the `override simple theme
 <https://github.com/barseghyanartur/django-fobi/tree/master/examples/simple/override_simple_theme/>`_